 We use a Seed Starter Solution with one tablespoon of Miracle-Gro® mixed in a gallon of distilled water.
 Immediately after planting water pots with Seed Starter Solution.
 We like to use a spray bottle for watering the pots before they sprout to avoid disturbing the seeds.

 Once planted, seeds should start sprouting in 7-30 days depending on the variety.
 While normal indoor temperatures will work, warmer temperatures are better as they result in quicker and more robust germination.
-Using an incubator, heating pad or grow lights to maintain 80-85F during daytime hours and normal household temperatures at night is ideal.
+Using an incubator, heating pads or grow lights to maintain 80-85F during daytime hours and normal household temperatures at night is ideal.
 Though, simply placing your seed container(s) on top of the refrigerator or a high shelf for an added couple of degrees will also work reasonably well.

 Once seedlings start to appear, place in sunny location indoors or under a grow light.
 Also, discontinue use of Seed Starter Solution and use regular tap water that has sat out for at least 24 hours to remove the chlorine.